Heritage, Lineage & Future

 Heritage Lineage and Future was a Regional Artists Fellowship Grant awarded to Lee Pemberton.
 Through research and development it drew upon the knowledge and experience of residents and history of the Far South East region of NSW, Yuin Country, the Bega Valley.

-Artists - Don Asker (danced and choreographed for many organisations including the Nederlands Dans Theater, the Australian Ballet, Sydney Dance Company and as an independent artist.His work has been presented in North and South America, Europe, Korea, and China), Colleen Meessmann nee Finneran (Royale Ballet School Graduate and founding dancer at Wupertale Tanz Theatre), Delian Silvan (ADT, Leigh Warren & Dancers, Chunky Move), Jane Mortiss (Human Veins Dance Theatre) who all have had extraordinary careers in art and culture and a strong connection with the local landscape.
-Their combined experience provided access to the processes of renowned choreographers nationally and internationally, and a lineage of knowledge.
+Artists - Don Asker danced and choreographed for many organisations including the Nederlands Dans Theater, the Australian Ballet, Sydney Dance Company and as an independent artist.His work has been presented in North and South America, Europe, Korea, and China), Colleen Meessmann nee Finneran, Royale Ballet School Graduate and founding dancer at Pina Baush Wupertale Tanz Theatre), Delian Silvan - ADT, Leigh Warren & Dancers, Chunky Move, Jane Mortiss - Human Veins Dance Theatre who all have had extraordinary careers in art and culture and a strong connection with the local landscape.
+Their combined experience provided access to their lineage of knowledge & the processes of renowned choreographers nationally and internationally..

-The outcomes utilised the skills of 'young professional dancers' Leif Helland, Gabriella Green, Siobhan McKenna and Kyall Shanks .
-Most of whom who grew up in the region of the South East.
+The outcomes utilised the skills of 'young professional dancers' Leif Helland, Gabriella Green, Siobhan McKenna, Kyall Shanks, Tully Doole, Jazmyn Carter. who who grew up in the region of the South East.
 It was an opportunity to complete a cycle connecting two generations of dancers through choreographic lineages and landscape - and contribute to the artistic and cultural heritage of the area.

 This project was supported by the NSW Government through Create NSW